dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 :math:`i`.
 Since every state of a list variable of length :math:`n` is a permutation of the integers 0 through :math:`n-1`, every state gives a one-to-one matching between facilities and locations.
 This means every state is feasible, eliminating the need for constraints in the model.
-We can use the list variable to re-index the rows and columns of the distance matrix so that the objective function is just a sum over all entries of the product of the flow and re-indexed distance matrix.
+You can use the list variable to re-index the rows and columns of the distance matrix so that the objective function is just a sum over all entries of the product of the flow and re-indexed distance matrix.